turingschool-examples/hang-in-there-boilerplate/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
 Here, I have created a webpage that will display a random poster with a random inspirational title and quote.
-I have also branched off this idea an provided an "Un-motivational" posters list.
-I don't think anyone had a problem before, but if you need to come up or get put down, this is the page for you!!!
+I have also branched off this idea and provided an "Un-motivational" posters list.
+I don't think anyone had a problem I was trying to solve, but if you need words of encouragement, get brought down a peg, or even just make a poster of your own, this is the page for you!!!

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
 Want to add to this or see how it works?

 1. Google Chrome / Firefox / Edge: Dev tools
     	- Shortcut: Cmd + Option + I
     	- Shortcut: Ctrl + Shift + I

 2. Copy the Repository URL
 	1. Go to the GitHub website.
 	2. Navigate to the repository
 	4. Click the green Code button.